Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-05/02-iframes/page-06.md

 title: Websites in the iframe Element
 module: topic-05
 permalink: /topic-05/iframe-element-websites/
+categories: html
-tags: elements, html, iframe, website
+tags: elements, iframe, website
 ---

 <div class="divider-heading"></div>

 Some websites allow their pages to be loaded on other sites using iframes.

 Let's see how our own site looks in an iframe.
-You should see the “mobile version,” or a compressed view optimized for smaller portals.
+You should see the “mobile view,” or a compressed view optimized for smaller portals.

 <div id="code-heading">HTML</div>